 Extra profit in your pocket.

 While it requires more work and planning to achieve an efficient inventory process, your profits will reflect your effort.
 Managing your products in weekly cycles not only allows you to see excess inventory right away, but also provides more accurate sales and usage data so that you can catch potential problems before they result in lost sales or increased costs.
-That’s why weekly inventory management is so valuable to businesses of all sizes: you can see overages right away and avoid wasting money.
+That’s why weekly inventory management is so valuable to businesses of all sizes: you can see overages right away, avoid wasting money and can mitigate the impact of inflation on Canadian food prices.

 Keep track of your inventory more efficiently.